On the Noisy Road to Open Quantum Dynamics: The Place of Stochastic Hamiltonians: Unitary propagation under stochastic Hamiltonians

 where we recognize in the time-ordered exponential the propagator of the dynamics, meaning that each trajectory can be propagated through this unitary.
 These solutions, proposed using white noise for the sake of clarity, can be easily generalized for colored noise, paying attention to the correct integration of the deterministic and stochastic parts.
+We point out, in the following \Cref{sec:ito}, that this is not always the case in the \ito formalism, and further constraints must be introduced.

-Care must be used in the description of the dynamics of the mean density matrix of the open system, whose equation cannot be obtained by sticking to this formalism.
+Care must be used in the description of the dynamics of the mean density matrix of the open system, whose equation cannot be obtained by adhering to this formalism.
 Indeed, while \cref{eq:rho_as_average} holds true, if we take the product differential $\diff{(\psi_t\psi_t\daggah)}$ and we average,

 we do not directly obtain the expected form of the master equation, a Lindblad form in the case of white noise stochastic driving.
 We refer to \Cref{sec:ito} for the computation of the QME, for which one needs to work with \ito calculus.